List of Gurren Lagann characters: Kamina

-After the fall of the Beastman Empire, a new city is built from the ruins of the former capital, Teppelin, and named "Kamina City.", with a huge statue of Kamina at the center of the city in his honor.
+After the fall of the Beastmenn Empire, a new city is built from the ruins of the former capital, Teppelin, and named "Kamina City.", with a huge statue of Kamina at the center of the city in his honor.
 However, the monument is destroyed after the citizens discover the truth about the Human Annihilation System and revolt against the government.

 He reappears when Simon, under the influence of the Anti-Spirals, witnesses visions of a false childhood where Kamina urges him to drill into banks and jewelry shops to steal valuables for him.
 He is shown groveling at the feet of beastmen atop of a hill, begging for his life and urging Simon to do the same.
 As Simon reaches for his Core Drill, he finds it missing.
 Then, the true Kamina appears, wearing his cloak and holding his nodachi, asking Simon if he lost his Drill.
 Kamina then reminds Simon that his drill is his soul, that he and his fallen comrades will live on in him, and that he is the one whose drill will pierce the heavens.
 Simon is reminded of what he is fighting for: for the sake of Nia and the fate of the Spiral Universe.
 This breaks the Alternate Multiverse Labyrinth, allowing Simon to reassemble Team Dai-Gurren and face the Anti-Spirals.
 In the epilogue, Kamina's grave is seen surrounded by other swords representing the members of Team Dai-Gurren who sacrificed themselves in the final battle.